rust-diplomat/diplomat/book/src/backend_dev_setup.md

 ```
 to create a debug artifact in `target/debug/libmybackendtest.dylib`

-## getting access to your native method
+## Getting Access to your Native Method

 Copy the impl block for `OpaqueStruct` into the test code underneath the `OpaqueStruct`,
 and update your gen code to the following which will generate the native symbol for your